lowrycito/handbook/pages/study-manual-general-handbook.md

         * 25.3.4.
 Stake Relief Society PresidencyUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.3.5.
 Stake Temple and Family History ConsultantsUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.3.6.
 FamilySearch CentersUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.3.7.
+FamilySearch Center CoordinatorUniting families for eternity is part of God’s work of salvation and exaltation.
+Temple and family history work is the means for uniting and sealing families for eternity.
+        * 25.3.8.
 Area Temple and Family History AdvisersUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
       * 25.4.
 Family History Resources

         * 25.4.1.
-My Family: Stories That Bring Us TogetherUniting families for eternity is part of God’s work of salvation and exaltation.
+FamilySearch.org, Ordinances Ready, and FamilySearch AppsUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.4.2.
-FamilySearch.org and FamilySearch AppsUniting families for eternity is part of God’s work of salvation and exaltation.
+My Family: Stories That Bring Us TogetherUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.4.3.
-IndexingUniting families for eternity is part of God’s work of salvation and exaltation.
+Family History Volunteer ActivitiesUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
       * 25.5.
 Recommending and Calling Temple Workers

         * 25.5.1.
 Recommending Temple WorkersUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.5.2.
-Requirements for Temple Ordinance WorkersUniting families for eternity is part of God’s work of salvation and exaltation.
+Requirements for Temple WorkersUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.5.3.
-Requirements for Temple VolunteersUniting families for eternity is part of God’s work of salvation and exaltation.
-Temple and family history work is the means for uniting and sealing families for eternity.
-        * 25.5.4.
-Calling and Setting Apart Ordinance WorkersUniting families for eternity is part of God’s work of salvation and exaltation.
-Temple and family history work is the means for uniting and sealing families for eternity.
+Calling and Setting Apart Temple WorkersUniting families for eternity is part of God’s work of salvation and exaltation.
-        * 25.5.5.
-Assigning VolunteersUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
     * 26\.
 Temple Recommends

       * 26.0.
 IntroductionEntering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.